Learning a Shape-adaptive Assist-as-needed Rehabilitation Policy from Therapist-informed Input: Method

 \subsection{Reproducing Therapist Input Skills}

-In contrast to directly re-demonstrating the reference trajectory, we constructed a latent space to represent the therapist's input $\boldsymbol{\mathcal{\chi}}_v$ with the dimension of $M$.
-As depicted in Algorithm~\ref{alg-aan-training}, at each $i-th$ therapy iteration, the therapist state is denoted as $\bs_i$ with a dimension of $N$, defined as: \ea{ \bs_i = \bmu_{\mbw}^i -\bchi_e, \in \mathbb{R}^N } where $\bmu_{\mbw}^i$ is the mean waypoints encoded from patient's actual trajectories and $\bchi_e$ is the extracted waypoints from desired motion $\bx_e$.
+A latent space was constructed to represent the therapist's input $\boldsymbol{\mathcal{\chi}}_v$ with the dimension of $M$.
+At each $i-$th therapy iteration, the therapist state is denoted as $\bs_i$ with a dimension of $N$: \ea{ \bs_i = \bmu_{\mbw}^i -\bchi_e, \in \mathbb{R}^N } where $\bmu_{\mbw}^i$ is the mean waypoints encoded from patient's actual trajectories and $\bchi_e$ is the extracted waypoints from desired motion $\bx_e$.